With that in mind, I thought it would be a kick to relive the worst vacation of my entire life. It’s certainly a vacation I’ll never forget.

 Still, my excitement level rose as we rolled into port.
-As we were walking off the boat, the sun went behind the clouds.
+Then, as we were walking off the boat, the sun went behind the clouds.
 And the rain began to fall.
 Actually, it poured so hard that the drops stung as they hit my skin.

 When our cab driver stopped at our “resort hotel” I thought he had made a mistake because he parked in front of a dilapidated old apartment building in a run-down part of town.
 Unfortunately for us, he was at the right address.

 And that’s when the cold reality of what we got ourselves into hit us both square in the face: The real mistake was my girlfriend’s dubious decision to buy such an incredibly cheap vacation package in the first place.

 Once we got out of the taxi, things went from bad to worse.

 Our room was sparsely furnished with an old lumpy couch in the front room, a small table and several chairs in the small kitchen, and a very uncomfortable — and squeaky — double bed and chest of drawers in the bedroom.
 The place was filthy too.